 When a friend suggested we check out Chicken Scratch in Oak Cliff, I was stoked.
 Hip?
 Check.
 Fried Chicken?
 Check.
 Cool atmosphere?
 Check.
 Loved it?
 Not so much.

 I suppose I should have known that I wouldn’t be able to relate to when their website boasted the following: “Remember when you were a kid how every fall you would attend a family picnic for school.
 Your mother would pack a picnic blanket and a basket of cold fried chicken either she had made or had picked up from your local chicken restaurant.”
 Family picnic for school?
 I grew up in California and we didn’t do the organized school function shit.
 In fact, our idea of a picnic was getting baked down by the beach.
+Ah well, it is fried chicken after all – how bad could it be?

 So let me just say that I don’t think Chicken Scratch is particularly bad but living in DA SOUTH, fried chicken places are all over the place and it takes quite a bit to stand out.
 Unfortunately, I don’t think the food from Chicken Scratch would stand out anywhere and if the location wasn’t so bad ass there wouldn’t be hype at all.